 Museum visitors who are using a Discovery Pass are classified as “non-member” visitors, so will pay the non-member price for special activities such as canoe trips and back-of-house tours, along with the non-member prices in the Museum Store and the Waterside Cafe.

 Below is a link to a PDF that includes a description of the program and a membership form that library staff can print, complete and mail.
 The library Discovery Pass programs operates on a calendar year.
-If purchasing mid-year, contact us about a prorated fee (Tim Holmes: firstname.lastname@example.org, 518-359-7800 x107).
+For more information, contact Tim Holmes: firstname.lastname@example.org, 518-359-7800 x107.

 A Membership is good for 12 months from purchase, belongs to an Individual or to a Household, and makes it easy to share your admission benefits with friends & family.
 Members also received discounts in the store and cafe, and have special access to The Wild Center, such as early morning openings on Wild Walk in July and August.